emmercm/www/src/blog/_resetting-working-dir-on-exit.md

 ## Limitations & notes

-This one-liner won't work if the script is `SIGKILL`ed rather than `SIGTERM`inated.
+This one-liner won't work if the script is `SIGKILL`ed rather than `SIGTERM`inated (or other signals). `SIGKILL` must end processes immediately, which means any shutdown hooks like this will be skipped.

+Taking
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2Njk1MjQwMSwyMDkwNDU5MDEzLC0zNT
+eyJoaXN0b3J5IjpbMTk5NTUxMjQ2MSwyMDkwNDU5MDEzLC0zNT
 czNzY4NzFdfQ==
 -->